ReaperOAK/KCAdashboard/public/api/docs.md

 ---

+## Registration & Role Security Policy (July 2025)
+All new user registrations are created as students only.
+Teacher/admin roles can only be assigned by an admin via the user management endpoints.
+This is enforced in both frontend and backend for security.

 ## Key Features

-- **User Management:** Registration, login, profile updates, permissions, and bulk operations for users and teachers.
+- **User Management:** Registration, login, profile updates, permissions, and bulk operations for users.
+Only admins can promote users to teacher/admin roles.
 - **Attendance:** Marking, exporting, syncing, and reporting attendance for students and classes.
 - **Batch & Classroom Management:** Create, update, and manage batches and classrooms, including assignments, materials, and sessions.
 - **Chess Platform:** Challenge system, game management, engine analysis, PGN upload/view, and player statistics.